 Brazil's Eletrobras privatization lures new investors including Singapore, Canada funds

-SAO PAULO, June 8 (Reuters) - Brazilian state power company Eletrobras ELET6.SA is expected to raise around $6 billion through a share offering with infrastructure funds from Canada and Singapore among the bidders, according to two people with the knowledge of the matter.
+SAO PAULO/RIO DE JANEIRO, June 8 (Reuters) - Brazilian state power company Eletrobras ELET6.SA is expected to raise around $6 billion through a share offering with infrastructure funds from Canada and Singapore among the bidders, according to two people with the knowledge of the matter.

 Canada Pension Plan Investment Board (CPPIB) and Singapore's GIC, seldom seen in follow-on offerings, are poised to become relevant shareholders in Centrais Eletricas Brasileiras SA, as Eletrobras is formally known, after the offer, the sources said.